What is erectile dysfunction?

 How do doctors find the cause of erectile dysfunction?

 If you have been having ED for more than two months, you should see a doctor to find the cause.
 To detect the cause of ED, your doctor will take a history of when you started to have problems with erections and sex drive, illnesses or injuries that could cause ED, and any recent physical or emotional changes in your life.
-You also will need to list all the medications you take.
-The evaluation most often includes a physical exam and a blood test to check testosterone levels.
+You also will need to review all the medications you take.
+The evaluation most often includes a physical exam.

-Depending on the results, your doctor may also order blood tests for other hormones, fasting blood glucose (sugar), and cholesterol.
-Your doctor may also test for liver, kidney, and thyroid function.
+Depending on the results, your doctor may also order blood tests for hormones, fasting blood glucose (sugar), and cholesterol.
+Your doctor may also test for liver and kidney.
 Rarely, some men need special tests to check nerve function, blood vessels, and blood flow.

 How is erectile dysfunction treated?